Renee Roy Elias

 Manager of Strategic Programs and Research

-Renee received her PhD in City and Regional Planning from the University of California, Berkeley.
-She also holds a Bachelor of Architecture and Master of Urban Design both from Carnegie Mellon University, and a Master of Science in Human Geography from the University of Oxford, England.
+Renee received her Ph.D. in City and Regional Planning from UC Berkeley.
+She also holds a Bachelor of Architecture and a Master of Urban Design, both from Carnegie Mellon University, and a M.S. in Human Geography from the University of Oxford, England.